Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 *"...Not wrong.
 No. But something important just came up,"* the Ava-memories said. *"How quickly can you talk to somebody high up?"*

-"Uh… almost instantly."
+"Uh... almost instantly."
 Darcy frowned.
 "Why?"

 The Entity produced the Hunters’ own map of their occupied territory.

 *"This is Hunter space,"* the memories explained. *"The Hunters...
 They mostly live on force-bred meat slaves, kept in their orbital habitats.
-But for sport, they’ve stocked these seven planets with… I suppose you could call them ‘free range’ slaves.
+But for sport, they’ve stocked these seven planets with...
+I suppose you could call them ‘free range’ slaves.
 Like game reserves."*

 Darcy pulled a face as it zoomed in on the most important system. "*Around* ***this*** *one, they’ve built a..
 Well, a ring.
 It’s a space station of some kind, full of factories and shipyards.
 It’s where they built the Swarm-of-Swarms, and where most of the Swarm is now docked."*

-"Okay…?"
+"Okay...?"
 Darcy was typing furiously.

 *"There are Humans there."*